eurochriskelly/xquery-analyser/readme.md

-# XQuery Analysis Toolset
+# XQuery Call Stack Generator

-This repository contains a set of tools for analyzing XQuery (`.xqy`) files, extracting function information, building dependency graphs, and generating call stacks.
-The tools are written in JavaScript/Node.js and Bash, with data stored in SQLite and output in various formats including JSON, CSV, and GML.

-The primary goal of this toolset is to help developers understand and visualize the structure and dependencies within their XQuery codebases, particularly for MarkLogic projects.
+The `xqcheck` tool helps you analyze XQuery (`.xqy`) files in your project by generating function call stack graphs.
+It’s designed to be simple to use: initialize your project once, then generate call stacks interactively or with specific parameters.
+Output is provided in GML format, which you can visualize with tools like yEd or Gephi.

 ## Installation

-To make the `xqanalyze` script available globally (i.e., in your system’s PATH), run the following command from the root directory of the repository:
+To install `xqcheck` and make it available globally (i.e., in your system’s PATH), run the following command from the root directory of this repository:

 ```bash
 sudo make install
 ```

-This installs `xqanalyze` to `/usr/local/bin`, allowing you to run it from any directory without specifying the full path.
-Before running this command, ensure the `REPO_DIR` variable in the `src/xqanalyze` script is set to the absolute path of this repository.
+This installs `xqcheck` to `/usr/local/bin`, allowing you to run it from any directory as `xqcheck`.
+Before running this command, ensure the `REPO_DIR` variable in `src/xqcheck` is set to the absolute path of this repository (e.g., `/home/user/xquery-toolset`).

 **Note**: If you haven’t cloned the repository yet, do so first:
 ```bash